deklaus/OpenValveControl/README.md

 # OpenValveControl
 Low cost smart control for motorized 3 V floor heating valve actuators (like HmIP VdMOT and others) with web interface.<br>
+The web interface (ESP-ValveControl) uses an ESP8266 D1-mini and the motor control (PIC-ValveControl) uses a PIC18F16Q41.<br>
 All components are low cost and pluggable.

 <table>